 New Tailor Ed Foundation, who support families raising children with autism, are launching a new Early Years Service for families with a child with a diagnosis of autism, living in The City of Edinburgh.
 Providng 12 months of support to families to teach their child the most essential skills they need in day to day life, focussing on communication, daily living skills such as toileting, and “learning to learn” skills such as listening to instructions and play skills.

-They have a capacity to work with 35 families annually and will be open each year to referrals from May to July for children entering their preschool year in August 2018 and have a diagnosis of autism.
-For more information and a referral form please email Fran at email@example.com.
+They are currently taking referrals from families who have children aged 4 - 5 who have have a diagnosis of autism.
+For more information and a referral form please email Fran at firstname.lastname@example.org.